Police and firemen outside the gutted Metro Tabernacle church.

 Datuk Zaid Ibrahim today condemned Umno and urged the government to take full responsibility for the church attacks.

-"The irresponsible conduct of fanning the emotions by Umno leaders has brought about this dangerous situation.
+“It has to take full responsibility for the worsening of relations between people of different faiths in this country in its handling of the use of the word Allah."The irresponsible conduct of fanning the emotions by Umno leaders has brought about this dangerous situation.
 What we see today confirms that this country is being governed not by engagement consultation, sophistication or persuasion but by brute and mob force,” he said in a press statement.

 Early this morning, a Protestant church was torched while homemade explosives were thrown at a Catholic church next to the Assunta Hospital.